aksommerville/egg2/README.md

 - - [x] `eau_cvt_eau_midi`: Look up in SDK instruments. ...punt
 - - [x] Is web playing mono only? ...YES.
 9-sand_farming has a post, makes it obvious.
 - - [x] Eliminate the global modal for comparing synthesizers.
 They're now the same thing.
-- - [ ] Update one client project before finalizing.
+- - [x] Update one client project before finalizing.
 Zen Garden?
+- - - Update `egg_play_song` from `(rid,force,repeat)` to `(1,rid,repeat,1.0f,0.0f)`
+- - - Use midevil to remove Meta 0x77 from songs.
+Old regime used multiple, and that will choke the new regime.
+- - - Zap all sound effects. `echo -n "" > 1-yadda_yadda`
+- - - Play natively to validate.
+- - - If songs are requested redundantly, add a global `playing_song_id` -- synth doesn't manage that anymore.
+- - - Add to Makefile for edit: `--htdocs=/synth.wasm:EGG_SDK/out/web/synth.wasm`
+- - - Also `--htdocs=/build:out/%.*s-web.zip` tho we don't necessarily need it right now.
+- - - Revoice song and sound resources.
 - [ ] Major changes.
 - - [ ] Build client libraries individually per target, do not roll into libeggrt.
 Clients should include a la carte by just adding to OPT_ENABLE in their Makefile.
 - - [ ] editor: MIDI-In for synth instrument testing.
 Maybe just while the modecfg modal is open?